 This information pack is designed for individuals and/ or couples who wish to consult me in Hebden Bridge, for face to face counselling and psychotherapy, from the end of December 2017 onwards, until further notice.

 If you live further afield, then you might wish to consult me by telephone; by email, or via Skype.
 (See the Telephone, email and Skype counselling page for details).***

 - Information about the nature and benefits of counselling; and the nature of Emotive-Cognitive Embodied Narrative Therapy (E-CENT).

 In addition, this pack contains the basic information you might require to aid your decision-making, as follows:

-If you are unemployed, or on a state pension, I can see you for a fee of £40.00 per 45 minute session.
+If you are unemployed, or on a basic state pension, I can see you for a fee of £50.00 per 45 minute session.